hafsakabeer/hafsakabeer/README.md

 ### 👩‍💻 About Me

-- 🎓 MASTERED COMPUTER APPLICATIONS(MCA)
+- 🎓 Mastering Computer Application (MCA)
 - 🎓 B.Sc. in Mathematics
 - 🧠 Certified in Python Developer
 - 💼 Looking for developer roles | Based in India